- 1 Streamlined Filing Compliance Procedures

 General Treatment under the Streamlined Filing Compliance Procedures

-A common questions is about how the taxpayer is treated in the program.
+A common question is about how the taxpayer is treated in the program.
 Here are some key tips:

 Can I Still be Audited after a Streamlined Disclosure?